E-cigarette use has grown significantly in recent years — as has the rate of people who quit smoking.

 Two recent studies concluded that those trends are related.

-A study published in July concluded that e-cigarette users were more likely to attempt to quit smoking, as well as succeed in quitting, than those who don’t use the electronic devices.
+A published in July concluded that e-cigarette users were more likely to attempt to quit smoking, as well as succeed in quitting, than those who don’t use the electronic devices.

 Another study, published last week, sheds more light on that trend.